IUREDCap/redcap-etl/docs/DeveloperGuide.md

     2. __config_api_token__ - set this to the REDCap API token for your REDCap Vists Config project created above.

+You can check the setup so far by running the following command in the top-level directory of you REDCap ETL installation:

+        ./bin/project_info.php tests/config/visits.ini

+If things have been set up correctly, you should see the correct project names displayed for the configuration, data and logging projects.

+You can also check the configuration for errors with the following
+command:

+        ./bin/project_info.php tests/config/visits.ini

 You now need to run the web script installation script to install a web script that will handle DETs (Data Entry Triggers) from REDCap.
 The DET will be simulated, so you won't actually need to set this